This quickstart guide will walk you through setting up and using TopK in less than 5 minutes. By the end, you’ll know how to:

 client = Client(api_key="YOUR_TOPK_API_KEY", region="aws-us-east-1-elastica")

-Then, create a collection, specifying a schema.
+Then, create a collection by specifying a schema.
 The example below creates a books collection with a semantic index on the title field.

 from topk_sdk.schema import text, semantic_index